 ROCKY MOUNTAIN HIGH

-In part one, wakeboarder Steel Lafferty, BMX rider Corey Bohan and 18-year-old skateboarder Alex Midler met with Haney by a mountainside driving mat.
+In part one, wakeboarder Steel Lafferty, BMX rider Corey Bohan and then 18-year-old skateboarder Alex Midler met with Haney by a mountainside driving mat.
 The three took turns crushing drives into the valley below, while Haney cursorily took stock of their golf swings.
 The verdict?
 There was lots of room for improvement…

 In the second episode, the athletes visited Callaway’s Distance Lab where Haney and his high-tech team established baseline readings of everyone’s swings.
 With tweaks, Haney was able to coax club-speed increases out of all three.